 PRP Facial Treatments

-At Canterbury RKE Clinic, we offer the treatment for improving the skin.
+At Canterbury RKE Clinic, we offer the PRP treatment for improving the skin.
 It is the perfect accompaniment to our popular cosmetic injections and can also be used on its own for clients who want to pursue natural skin improvement, giving a healthy, refreshed looking younger glow and helping to tackle the signs of ageing and hair loss.

-The PRP (Vampire) Facial utilises your own blood plasma, which contains repair and growth factors, to improve the condition of the skin, rejuvenate and promotes skin cell renewal, helps improve fine lines and wrinkles, and helps reduce redness and pigmentation by stimulating bio cell repair.
+The PRP (Vampire) Facial utilises your own blood plasma, which contains repair and growth factors, to improve the condition of the hair, rejuvenate and promotes skin cell renewal, helps improve fine lines and wrinkles, and helps reduce redness and pigmentation by stimulating bio cell repair.

 It involves drawing your own blood from a small needle, spinning it round in a centrifuge to separate the plasma from the blood, and this plasma is applied after doing a micro needling treatment.